 At the start of a print, startup gcode can insert printer initialization commands, warmup routines and nozzle priming.

-- At the end of a print, end g-code is responsible for turning off heaters, motors and fans, but can also be tweaked to move the extruder and bed after a print, make noises or otherwise tidy things up.
+At the end of a print, end g-code is responsible for turning off heaters, motors and fans.
+It can also be modified to move the extruder and bed after a print, make noises or otherwise tidy things up.

-Please be sure that you’ve calibrated your printer, and particularly your Live-Z settings before using any of the following examples.
-These routines move the nozzle around close to the bed, and could cause damage if your printer is not adjusted properly.
+Please be sure that you’ve calibrated your printer, and particularly your Live-Z or 1st layer settings before using any of the following examples.
+These routines move the nozzle around close to the bed and can cause damage if your printer is not adjusted properly.

 Contact and feedback